 Manic and hypomanic episodes

 A manic or hypomanic episode can cause a person to be unusually high-spirited or extremely irritable for most of the day.
 Other symptoms may include increased energy, activity, talkativeness, and engagement in risky behaviors like spending sprees.

 Manic episodes can cause some people to experience a break from reality, known as psychosis, which may involve hallucinations, disorganized thinking, and false beliefs.

 Major depressive episodes

 A major depressive episode involves symptoms of depression that are severe enough to interfere with school, work, and social activities.
 Common depression symptoms include feeling sad or hopeless, losing interest in hobbies and activities, and changes in eating and sleeping habits.

-At Sulcata Psychiatry, Ms. Johnston spends time discussing your symptoms, concerns, and medical history to pinpoint the specific type of bipolar disorder you have.
-She may also recommend cognitive testing to assess your mental functioning.
-Then, she works with you as a partner to create a personalized treatment plan based on your needs and mental health goals.
+At Sulcata Psychiatry, we spend time discussing your symptoms, concerns, and medical history to pinpoint the specific type of bipolar disorder you have.
+Our providers may also recommend cognitive testing to assess your mental functioning.
+We work with you as a partner to create a personalized treatment plan based on your needs and mental health goals.

 Treatment for bipolar disorders may include medication, psychotherapy, or a combination of both.
 For medication, in-office pharmacogenetic testing with Genomind® can help find the best option.

-Ms. Johnston treats the body and mind as a whole, so she may recommend changes regarding your nutrition, exercise, and sleep habits.
-She may also explore bibliotherapy, which uses books to address certain mental health issues.
+Sulcata Psychiatry treats the body and mind as a whole, so your provider may recommend changes regarding your nutrition, exercise, and sleep habits.
+We may also explore bibliotherapy, which uses books to address certain mental health issues.